timmcginley/Thesis/README.md

 Not just the speed, we can build better buildings… what we want is the culture of open source… Learning curve to the more established projects is a big blocker The second one is that

+## Joint thesis
+It is possible to write theses with up to 4 students.
+If you are interested in writing a joint thesis, please fill in the form of the type of thesis you want to write about, and include the student number(s) of the team members.

+## External partners
+It is possible to develop a thesis in collaboration with an external partner (i.e. a company, a research institution, an organization).
+Please, provide us with the name of the external partner(s) and where they are located by filling in the given field in the form.

+## Confidentiality
+If the nature of a thesis is confidential (i.e. technical information about the technology/product that might be used by competitors, or sensitive business information), the student can choose to make his or her thesis public or not.
+This can be done by the student when the final thesis is submitted to DTU Inside (the intranet of DTU).